-Tag Bus Data Framework Hands-On Session
+Distributed Control and Automation Framework Hands-On Session

-This hands-on covers the basics of implementing an application in the tag bus data framework, including using an existing module and developing a new control module.
+This hands-on covers the basics of implementing an application in the Distributed Control and Automation Framework (DCAF), including using an existing module and developing a new control module.
 It doesn’t cover development of a new generic I/O or processing module.
 For this hands on, the framework downloads, and additional documentation, visit the Reference Designs for Distributed Control Systems portal on ni.com/referencedesigns.

 For more detail on the concepts used by the framework, consider attending session AD7049 (Tools for Designing Distributed Control Applications) at 11:45 AM in 16B.
 For a more in-depth look at the framework itself, attend TS6859 (Tag Bus Data Framework for Embedded Control Applications) at 3:30 PM on 8/5/15 in room 14.